 - Schedule appointment reminders through the channel or another channel they prefer.

 Managing appointments through messaging streamlines the process for your customers and team members.
 Customers will be more likely to schedule (and remember) appointments without extra work on your team’s behalf.
 Encourage customers to use this feature by publicizing these special messaging channels on your website or social media.

 Some customers contact your business because they want to get to know what you’re about.
 This is especially the case if you offer a wide variety of products or services—or if you sell higher-cost items.
 Your team members have to explain your products while sending relevant links, which take customers away from the chat.

-Channels like Google’s Business Messages and Apple Business Chat allow customers to browse products and services from within the chat while they message with your team members.
+Channels like Google’s Business Messages and Apple Messages for Business allow customers to browse products and services from within the chat while they message with your team members.
 Customers can: